Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 The last two of these fail the traces of elements of order $60$, so do not exist.
-The $2_1$-pressures of the remaining three are $-2$, $1$ and $-1$ respectively, as only $10_2$ from these simple modules has an extension with $2_1$, so only the second need not fix a $2$-space.
-In this case the $\{2_1,4_2,6_2,10_2\}$-radical of $P(10_2)$ is $10_2/2_1/10_2$, so $\Vmin\downarrow_H$ has a $2$-dimensional submodule. \end{pf}
+The $2_1$-pressures of the remaining three are $-2$, $1$ and $-1$ respectively, as only $10_2$ from these simple modules has an extension with $2_1$, so only the second need not stabilize a $2$-space.
+In this case the $\{2_1,4_2,6_2,10_2\}$-radical of $P(10_2)$ is $10_2/2_1/10_2$, so $M(E_7)\downarrow_H$ has a $2$-dimensional submodule. \end{proof}

 We now have that $p\geq 13$, for which we only need consider $a=1$.
-For $p=17,19,23$, if $H$ is not in a member of $\ms X^\sigma$, we will prove that $H$ fixes an $\sl_2$-subalgebra, and for $p=19$ we will also get a Serre embedding (see Definition \ref{defn:serreembedding}).
+For $p=17,19,23$ we will get an $\slf_2$-subalgebra being a possible outcome, and for $p=19$ we will also get a Serre embedding (see Definition \ref{defn:serreembedding}).

 We begin with $p=13$.